 When hiring a contractor, you'll need to decide how you'll pay them, how often they'll be paid, and what the measurables are for payment.

 Three primary ways to pay contractors are hourly, by retainer, or on a project basis.
 Contractors don't receive a salary because the IRS looks at that as criteria for employee classification.
 They also don't receive overtime wages, which is reserved for employees.
+The payment method can be any way you pay for W-2 employees, like check, direct deposit, paycard, or your company's payroll.

 No matter which payment method you and your contract employee choose, be sure to draft a written contract outlining your decision.

-You report the earnings of your contractors with Tax Form 1099-NEC if you've paid a contractor more than $600 during the tax year.
+You report the earnings of your contractors with Tax Form 1099-NEC3 if you've paid a contractor more than $600 during the tax year.
 However, if your contractor has already established their own C-corp or S-corp, you don't need to file this form.
 You will always furnish a Form W-9 to contract workers.

-Previously, employers used Form 1099-MISC to report earnings for contractors.
+Previously, employers used Form 1099-MISC4 to report earnings for contractors.
 However, the IRS replaced it with the 1099-NEC Form.
 This form is now only used for income from rent, legal settlements, or prize winnings.

 Independent contract workers can play an essential role in your organization.
 Knowing the distinction between employees and contract workers will help you avoid legal trouble while taking advantage of the flexibility and cost savings of hiring freelance workers.